In this section

 Verified trauma centers must meet certain criteria.
 Key elements of a Level I Trauma Center status include:

-- The ER must have a trauma director, trauma registry, coordinator, outreach programs, and an organized research effort to help direct new innovations in trauma care.
+- The trauma center must have a trauma director, trauma registry, coordinator, outreach programs, and an organized research effort to help direct new innovations in trauma care

 Some facts and figures: